Uncooked to Cooked Rice Calculator

 The conversion also works in reverse — when a recipe calls for 3 cups of cooked rice and you need to know how much dry rice to start with.
 This calculator handles both directions: dry to cooked and cooked to dry.
 It covers 13 rice varieties with their specific expansion ratios, calorie counts, water requirements, and serving sizes.

-Beyond simple conversion, this tool helps you plan rice quantities for any number of servings.
+Beyond simple conversion, This calculator helps you plan rice quantities for any number of servings.
 Need rice for a stir-fry for 6 people?
 It tells you exactly how much dry rice to cook, how much water to add, and the nutritional breakdown.
 It's the quick-reference tool every home cook needs.

 Rice yield depends on variety, grain length, and whether you are measuring for a side dish or a main course.
 This calculator makes the dry-to-cooked conversion explicit so you can scale recipes without ending up with too little rice for dinner or far more than the pot can hold.